 Reimagining Healthcare - national survey

-As a result of the global COVID-19 pandemic there has been a rapid acceleration in advances of virtual health.
-Virtual health uses digital technologies to deliver a broad range of health and community-based services to improve and support your health and wellbeing.
+As a result of the global COVID-19 pandemic there has been a rapid acceleration in advances in virtual health.
+Virtual health uses digital technologies to deliver a broad range of health and community-based services that can improve and support your health and wellbeing.
 However, there remains a lack of information around consumer preferences for virtual care: when to use it; what it should look like; and what impact it may have on health outcomes.

 This research project includes several national consumer insights surveys.
-These surveys focus on consumer preferences and expectations in healthcare, and the results, in combination with the other project pieces will shape future service development and research.
+The surveys will focus on consumer preferences and expectations in healthcare, and the results, in combination with the other project pieces will shape future service development and research.